ElfFriend-DnD/foundryvtt-gmScreen/README.md

 [![patreon](https://img.shields.io/badge/-patreon-%23FF424D)](https://www.patreon.com/ElfFriend_DnD)

 Creates a Configurable modular grid that GMs can populate with journal entries, rollable tables, actors, and items.
+Customize your "GM Screen" by dragging and dropping items into cells and have its information available at any time from a button on the bottom right of the UI, near the sidebar.
+Roll rollable tables, open linked entities, and even place actor sheets into these cells.
+Obviously the space constraints mean some sheets will work better than others.

+## Usage

+- Drag and Drop Journal Entries, Rollable Tables, even Actors and Items into cells on the GM Screen.
+- Alternatively use the select menus (not recommended).
+- Each cell has settings which allow for that cell to span multiple columns or rows.

 ## Installation